Once you’ve chosen where you want to go to university and what you’d like to study, you can get started on your Ucas application.

 This will vary depending on the university, so don’t panic if it feels like all your friends are hearing back before you!

-If you submit your application by 31 January for 2024 entry, though, you will hear back by 16 May 2024 at the very latest.
+If you submit your application by 14 January 2026, you will hear back by 13 May 2026 at the very latest.

-You can find a bit more detail about when you’ll hear back from the universities you’ve applied to here, and get a behind-the-scenes look at how your university application is processed in this article.
+You can find more detail about when you’ll hear back from the universities you’ve applied to here.

 Can you apply directly to a university without involving Ucas?